oddbird/oddsite/content/2017/02/09/generating-documentation-polyglot-projects.rst

 at different times.

-In a typical project, one of our documentation deliverables is a living styleguide [link?] which serves as documentation of the visual elements used in the app.
+In a typical project, one of our documentation deliverables is a living style guide which serves as documentation of the visual elements used in the app as well as guidelines for and examples of usage.
-The styleguide is built automatically whenever we build the code, and it is delivered as a static HTML website which can be served alongside the app.
+The style guide is built automatically whenever we build the code, and it is delivered as a static HTML website which can be served alongside the app.
-For example, the styleguide for this website can be found here: http://oddbird.net/styleguide/
+For example, the style guide for this website can be found here: http://oddbird.net/styleguide/

 SassDoc
 -------

-We are currently building our styleguides using a tool called `Sassdoc <http://sassdoc.com/>`_ which compiles the documentation based on special comments written inline in our stylesheets.
+We are currently building our style guides using a tool called `Sassdoc <http://sassdoc.com/>`_ which compiles the documentation based on special comments written inline in our stylesheets.
 For example, the triple-slash commented lines in the following Sass: